There is quite a lot more information on the topics of identity and privacy in my By Any Other Name blog. Have you visited it?

 Have you uncovered interesting information in your search for clues about your family history?
 Why did some information remain hidden for such a long time?
 Was it because of shame or guilt?
 Was it, perhaps, because it was seen as normal and not considered a worthy topic of conversation?

 There are a lot of issues relating to ancestry that are very important in our sense of identity.
-If you were conceived by IVF, or were adopted, or fostered, or never knew one or both of your birth parents, like many people in a similar situation you may feel a sense of longing to know more about your genetic links to others.
+If you were conceived by IVF, or were adopted, or fostered, or never knew one or both of your birth parents, like many people in a similar situation, you may feel a sense of longing to know more about your genetic links to others.

 My grandmother Dorothy may have never known that she was one of eight children.
 Her mother died when she was four.
 Soon afterwards, Dorothy and her youngest brother, the only sibling she ever mentioned, went to live with an aunt.
 We do not know what happened to any of the other children.
+We do not even know the name of the aunt.

 I have discovered quite a lot about my own family history by looking at census records.
 Have you done the same?